awesome31/learning-curve/docs/intro.md

 Software engineer as a career is ever changing and we as engineers need to keep ourself updated and need to keep learning new technologies.
 This repository is my personal log of all the things I have learnt and all the things that I have built.

-## Goals for 2025

-This year I am going to be learning Rust.
-I want to be proficient in Rust by the end of the year.

 ## Apps I have been a part of

 ### Navis